🇲🇽

 Very Common

-Dairy is added as a default finish on many classic dishes — not listed as a separate ingredient, simply applied before serving.
-Crema mexicana is ladled over enchiladas, soups, and frijoles; queso fresco is crumbled over tacos and salads; butter appears on grilled corn (elotes) and bread.
-Asking sin crema, sin queso, sin mantequilla is standard practice and usually accommodated, but the default is always dairy-added.
+Dairy is added as a default finish on many classic dishes.
+Not listed as a separate ingredient, simply applied before serving.
+Crema mexicana is ladled over enchiladas, soups, and frijoles.
+Queso fresco is crumbled over tacos and salads.
+Butter appears on grilled corn and bread.
+Asking sin crema, sin queso, sin mantequilla is standard practice and usually accommodated.

 Mole